aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        305:         b = 42
     -->306:         b < a

-    Known identifiers
+        Identificateurs connus :
             b: 42
             a: 'a'

 TypeError - 11: bad operand type for unary +